What Does it Take to Be a Surgical Technologist?

 - Surgeon’s Assistant

 In 2016, there was an estimated number of 107,700 jobs in the United States for Surgical Technologist.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Surgical Technologist by 2026.
-There will be an estimated 10,000 positions for Surgical Technologist per year.
+Due to new job openings and attrition, there will be an average of 10,000 job openings in this field each year.

 The states with the most job growth for Surgical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Connecticut.
 These states have the worst job growth for this type of profession.